 Most synthetic SAPs are polyelectrolyte gels, containing ionic groups that dissociate in water.
 This dissociation leads to an overall charge density along the polymer chains and an increase in the concentration of mobile ions within the gel.
-These mobile ions contribute to the osmotic pressure within the gel.
-The high water absorbency of SAPs is primarily due to the osmotic pressure difference between the swollen gel and the surrounding solution, as well as the repulsive forces between polymer chains caused by the ionic groups.
+These mobile ions contribute to the osmotic pressure within the gel, which along with electrostatic repulsion between polymer chains, this allows SAPS to absorb substantial amount of water.
+The high-water absorbency of SAPs results primarily from the osmotic pressure difference between the swollen gel and the surrounding solution, as well as the repulsive forces between polymer chains caused by the ionic groups.

-The water absorbency of SAPs can be modified by changing the ratio of ionic to non-ionic components within the polymer network.
-For example, adding non-ionic acrylamide to poly (sodium acrylate) can alter the water absorbency characteristics of the polymer (Zhu, 2015).
+The water absorption capacity of SAPs can be modified by changing the ratio of ionic to non-ionic components within the polymer network.
+For example, incorporating non-ionic acrylamide to poly (sodium acrylate) can alter the water absorption properties of the polymer (Zhu, 2015).

 Fig 1: Structure of Superabsorbent Polymer